plo1/fedora-scripts/README.md

 Note: This script only works for computers with optimus technology

+## Shortcuts

+Just a bunch of shortcuts that I use.
+Copy into `/home/philip/.local/share/applications/` after installing said apps.

 ## Credits

 The powertop2tuned guide detailed above was based off [this reddit post](https://www.reddit.com/r/Fedora/comments/5pueys/how_to_save_power_with_your_laptop_running_fedora/).
 Most instructions are the same as the original poster, the difference is the udev rules file.
 The idea for `gpuselect.py` came from automating the instructions on the [RPM Fusion HowTo guide for Optimus](https://rpmfusion.org/Howto/NVIDIA?highlight=%28CategoryHowto%29#Optimus)